xaslilac/weave/documents/readme.md

-# This is a quick and dirty run down of the entire API.
+# This is a quick and dirty run down of the entire API for pros.
 It gives bare-minimum information on all functions and properties.
 What arguments they expect, what values they should hold and return, etc.

+If you would like a more gentle introduction [read this](/documents/intro.md).

 - `::` will be used to symbolize .prototype for classes
 - `#` will be used to symbolize events that may be emitted